 A typical day calls for a Salesperson to visit a number of different accounts, and certain days may only involve catching up on correspondence and/or phone work.
 Depending on the size of the record label, the Salesperson might also be asked to take record store inventory of CDs and videos, while suggesting which products need to be ordered, setting up promo displays, and more.
 A Salesperson’s job is not complete once a sale is made, as a good Salesperson follows up to make sure orders were received and fulfilled as promised.

-The Salesperson works directly with the Regional Director of Sales, meeting regularly to discuss a number of different things such as strategy, etc.
+The Salesperson works directly with the Director of Sales, meeting regularly to discuss a number of different things such as strategy, etc.

 Daily Music Career Info!
 Follow Us.